fabric-testbed/fabrictestbed-extensions/README.md

 This repository contains implementation of a Python API, otherwise known as "FABlib", for intereacting with [FABRIC][fabric] testbed.

-Your first encounter with FABlib however might be through FABRIC project's [JupyterHub][fabric-jupyter] instance.
+Your first encounter with FABlib might be through FABRIC project's [JupyterHub instance][fabric-jupyter], where FABlib is pre-installed for you.
 You will be presented with many examples on FABlib usage when you log in there.
 The [notebook sources][fabric-jupyter-examples] can be found on GitHub as well.

-If you want to interact with FABRIC from Jupyter installed on your computer, see: [Install the FABRIC Python API][fablib-install].
+If you want to interact with FABRIC from Jupyter or a Python project on your local development environment, that is possible too.
+See [Install the FABRIC Python API][fablib-install] for details.

 ## Installing FABlib